How to Apply Conditional Formatting to Cells

 WorkSheet workSheet = workBook.DefaultWorkSheet;

-// Remove conditional formatting rule
+// Remove the first conditional formatting rule from the default worksheet

 workBook.SaveAs("removedConditionalFormatting.xlsx");